dfberry/azure-notes/README.md

 * [Passwordless connections for Azure services](https://learn.microsoft.com/en-us/azure/developer/intro/passwordless-overview)
 * Prefer user-assigned over system-assigned

+## Playwright

+* Run as root, browsers are installed per user
+* Playwright uses the native/container IP/network so use the internal container's port for api and web when testing with Playwright - verified on local dev container, haven't verified with Codespaces

 ## PowerShell

 * Run from VSCode integrated terminal to avoid having to run in admin-elevated-privileges terminal.